 If you suspect your pool’s pH is high, it might be time to add muriatic acid.

 Muriatic acid comes in liquid form.
 It can burn your skin at the slightest contact, and its fumes can affect your respiratory system.
-You must handle this acid using protective gear.
+You should handle this acid using full protective gear.

 - A chemical-resistant apron